-- Aniracetam – decreases anxiety & stress.
+- Aniracetam – decreases anxiety and stress.

 - Oxiracetam – associated with logical thinking.

-If I had to choose one (and really you shouldn’t be taking many racetams at once), I’d likely side with Noopept, simply because its effects are more immediate & noticeable.
+If I had to choose one (and really you shouldn’t be taking many racetams at once), I’d likely side with Noopept, simply because its effects are more immediate and noticeable.
 Some users even describing a “psychostimulatory” effect, which I’d wager supports quicker thinking for faster reflexes.
 Although, that’s just mere speculation.
 More on Racetams.

 L-Theanine + Caffeine

 This is an easy recommendation, the classic L-Theanine + Caffeine combo.
-Often times the first step in nootropic stacking, this green tea duo is perhaps the cleanest, most reliable boost on focus, energy, & creativity.
+Often times the first step in nootropic stacking, this green tea duo is perhaps the cleanest, most reliable boost on focus, energy, and creativity.
 You’ve heard it a million times already, but here’s a million-and-one:

-- Caffeine spikes energy & mental excitation.
+- Caffeine spikes energy and mental excitation.

 - L-Theanine takes off the jittery edge, promoting “calm” alpha brainwaves.

-For gamers, the complementary effects work well in maintaining caffeinated focus & concentration while minimizing any distracting excess energy.
+For gamers, the complementary effects work well in maintaining caffeinated focus and concentration while minimizing any distracting excess energy.
 You’re amped, but calm enough to think things through: Like whether or not you should Nitro Cell the AFK Recruit blocking of the wall you’re trying to barricade.

 Bonus Point: Try mixing in Theacrine, a caffeine-like stimulant believed to even out the administration of caffeine when taken together.
 Nootropic products like Study Juice have picked up on this, potentially enhancing the benefits of this basic stack.
 More on L-Theanine.

-If you filter an energy drink, leaving behind all that’s good for health & cognition, one of the compounds left behind is L-Tyrosine (or N-Acetyl-L-Tyrosine, if you’re buying the premium stuff).
+If you filter an energy drink, leaving behind all that’s good for health and cognition, one of the compounds left behind is L-Tyrosine (or N-Acetyl-L-Tyrosine, if you’re buying the premium stuff).
 This nootropic is essential for intense “in-the-moment” stressful conditions for two reasons: